 You won't be forced to stay at school – you will be able to choose one of the following options:

 - full-time education, such as school or college

 - part-time education or training if you are working or volunteering for 20 hours or more a week

 At age 18:

-At age 18+ you have a few more options, you might want to try and find an Advanced Apprenticeship, Higher Apprenticeship or Degree Apprenticeship.
-You might look for a job that offers training or you might find a job but then want to develop your skills by studying and working, which could include doing a college course or higher education level course – either full-time, part-time or by distance learning.
+At age 18+ you have a few more options.
+You might want to try and find an Advanced Apprenticeship, Higher Apprenticeship or Degree Apprenticeship.
+You might look for a job that offers training or you might find a job but then want to develop your skills by studying and working, which could include doing a college course at a local provider or higher education level course – either full-time, part-time or by distance learning.

 Qualifications and skills